terence410/ts-redis-orm/README.md

     const redis = await MyEntity.getRedis();

     // we have an internal schema protection
-    // if we encounter a schema error, you can try to resync it once try {
+    // if we encounter a schema error, you can try to call resyncDb it once try {
-        await MyEntity.connect();
         await MyEntity.create({}).save();
     } catch (err) {
         if (err instanceof RedisOrmSchemaError) {
-            await MyEntity.resyncSchemas();
+            await MyEntity.resyncDb();
         }
     }